 Withdrawal from Adderall can be dangerous, and those who require detoxification and stabilization begin their stay in Northbound’s one-eighty detox program, where they will receive 24-hour supervision in a safe and comforting setting.
 Detox should not be taken lightly.
 It is a very complicated method of treatment that should not be done without being monitored by a professional.

 Inpatient treatment includes 24/7 access to medical personnel, allows the patient to live in the care of one of our treatment facilities.
 This particular method of treatment, used to treat more serious cases of addiction, lasts anywhere from 28 days to six months.
 Northbound’s inpatient treatment program may be for you if you are experiencing addiction to Adderall.

 Northbound’s outpatient treatment gives patients 10-12 hour weekly access to our professional therapists and physicians.
 Patients have the ability to have all of their recovery needs met while living in the convenience of their own homes.
 This treatment option is catered towards those who have mild cases of addiction.

 We at Northbound are committed to providing the full continuum of care, from our gender-specific CORE programs to our Christian LINKS program.
 We offer 30, 60 and 90-day treatment options and attend to the physical, mental and spiritual health of our clients.

 Many of those seeking help for an addiction to Adderall have had their education disrupted by the need to seek treatment.
 The Northbound Academy helps get these students back on track, setting educational and career goals that help keep them motivated and prepare them for life after recovery.
-At Northbound, we are committed to teaching our clients fundamental life skills, and our transitional and aftercare programs are designed to help provide the continued network of support that will lead to successful long-term sobriety.
+At Northbound, we strive to teach our clients fundamental life skills.
+Our transitional and aftercare programs work to help provide the continued network of support that will lead to successful long-term sobriety.